Bucharest City Guide

 - Busteni & Azuga– Close to Sinaia using the train, these are also very good destinations if you want to try hiking.

-Bucharest Nightlife or short guide to partying till daylight
+Bucharest Nightlife or how to party till the break of day

 Partying in Bucharest is a very offering experience.
 First, because it is cheap.
-This has placed Bucharest on the map of stag parties in Europe, especially since it started being connected with the main cities around Europe, often for two-digit prices for a roundtrip.
+This has placed Bucharest on the map of stag parties in Europe, especially since it started being connected with the main cities around the continent often for two-digit prices per roundtrip.

 If you want to go for an all-night exploration of Bucharest, you can take the bars and clubs one by one or go for a pub crawl.
-The selection is plentiful and usually comes at very affordable prices.
-Below you can also find a list of our favorite places, a list that covers most music styles from alternative rock to disco and hip hop, as well as most of the map of Bucharest.
+The selection is plentiful and usually comes at a very good price.
+Below you can find a list of our favorite places, a list that covers most music styles from alternative rock to disco and hip hop, as well as most of the map of Bucharest.

 - Control, Constantin Mille 4